kemckinnmsft/Ready/MW-SC-TS316 Notes.md

 ### Shubha

 - Actually, yes.
 Because we have AIP P2, we can create conditions to recommend or automatically classify well defined sensitive data types
-- Based on the Discovery data collected by the scanner, we can see Recommendations in the AIP console and directly add conditions to labels.
+- I spoke to our CxE and got us added to the private preview of the recommendations dashboard.
+Based on the Discovery data collected by the scanner, we can see Recommendations in the AIP console and directly add conditions to labels.
     - _Click on Recommendations (Preview)_
     - _Click on US SSN_
     - Should we create recommended or automatic conditions?